 When Paul entered into the city, what deep thoughts were suggested by the haunts of his youth, and by the sight of the spots where he had so eagerly sought that knowledge which he had now so eagerly abandoned!
 What an intolerable burden had he cast off!
 He felt as a glorified spirit may be supposed to feel on revisiting the scenes of its fleshly sojourn.

 Paul thought that they would believe as he had believed upon his return.
-He argued thus with himself, that those in Jerusalem knew that he had imprisoned and beaten in every synagogue them that believed in Jesus Christ, and that when the blood of His martyr Stephen was shed, he also was standing by and consenting unto his death, having those who stoned him laying their garments before his feet (Acts 7:58).
+He argued thus with himself, that those in Jerusalem knew that he had imprisoned and beaten in every synagogue them that believed in Jesus Christ, and that when the blood of His martyr Stephen was shed, he also was standing by and consenting unto his death (Acts 7:58).
 He also knew that when they realized the change which had been produced in him, and heard the miraculous history he could tell them, they would not refuse to receive his testimony.